 Portfolios are read in their entirety by faculty members from across the university.
 Readings are led by the Writing Assessment office, and readers are trained by the Assessment Coordinator.

 If readers designate the Portfolio as Completed, that designation is entered in the student’s records, and the student has fulfilled the Portfolio requirement.

 If the Portfolio earns an In Progress rating, the student will need to complete additional course work to satisfy the requirement.
-In some cases required work will be a three-hour writing course; usually it will be a one-hour writing collaborative– WRIT 205 or WRIT 302–to be taken concurrently with an upper-division writing-intensive course in the student’s major (M-course).
+On the Pullman campus, the additional requirement is either WRIT 205 or WRIT 302; Tri Cities and Vancouver offer English 202 or WRIT 302; and Global Campus offers WRIT 302.
+Regardless, students should enroll in their further requirement concurrently with an upper-division writing-intensive course in the student’s major (M-course).
 Upon fulfillment of the required course, transcripts will show the milestone as completed.

 Please note: The results are shown as “holds” but do not impede a student’s ability to register for classes.
 The results are indicators that the student has additional coursework to complete before graduation.

 Additional Notes Regarding the Writing Portfolio

-The University Writing Portfolio is a requirement for students who entered an institution of higher learning in Fall 1991 or later.
+The University Writing Portfolio is a requirement for all students who have entered an institution of higher learning.
 Since this is an upper-division graduation requirement, it applies even to transfer students who come with an AA degree.
 There is only one exception to the portfolio requirement: Students with a WSU recognized four-year degree from another institution are not responsible for the requirement.

 Hours transferred from non-accredited institutions will not figure in establishing date of matriculation, e.g., “A level” work from international institutions and Advanced Placement earned in high school.
 In problematical cases, check with the WSU Admissions Office at 509-335-5586.